Jackahashi/RoomTrasherDemo/README.md

 Spatial audio: (steam SDK) present in 3 AudioSources in on boarding scene

-Asset sources:
+Asset and script sources:

+audio fadeout script boris1998 unity answers

-potential music track: Stealing The Car by Tagirijus  non commercial $ licence, so fine if game is free, must be named in credits.
+ music track: Stealing The Car by Tagirijus  non commercial $ licence, so fine if game is free, must be named in credits.

+Music track: regards from mars by Enis

 Light fading script from TMartinez88 answers.unity.com